llctrautmann/meansquarederror/content/research/Missing_GDP.md

 Plotting the GDP shows a significant deviation from trend.
 In the image above what you can see is that the US had an L-shaped recovery since 2008, with the actual produced GDP far underperforming given the previous trendline set since the beginning of the Eurodollar system.

 This is undoubtably a major issue.
+And it is an even worse picture, when looking at it from an international standpoint.